 Attorney Ali Awad founded the CEO Lawyer Personal Injury Law Firm and, within a few short years, turned it into one of the fastest-growing law firms in the country.
 Through his hard work and dedication to helping injured people, he has recovered millions of dollars in compensation for his clients.

 In his spare time, he makes entertaining yet educational posts for more than a million followers on social media.
-Call his team of expert lawyers today at (470) 323-8779.
+Call his team of professional lawyers today at (470) 323-8779.

 Find out what your case is worth here